ollegreen/GPT-KidsBooks/README.md

 Therefore, let's use the main benefit of these models: their creativity.
 We will focus on trying to make an algorithm that is trained on non-factual data, in this case: kids stories.

 ### Use-case, UX and flow:
 The idea is for parents to quickly generate a kids book text based on prompts/categories, and easily have a story to tell the kids at night time.

-To simplify deployment, we use streamlit to deploy the algorithm.
+To simplify deployment, we use:
+1. streamlit to deploy the algorithm in a webapp
+2. X site (TBD) to host the streamlit app